Of all the nastiest power moves one can resort to, threatening to break up might be the most toxic.

-And the bitterly ironic consequence is that the more we care, the worst we to perform (yep, that evolution shaped us to be the best we can be is just but a silly myth).
+And the bitterly ironic consequence is that the more we care, the worst we perform (yep, that evolution shaped us to be the best we can be is just but a silly myth).

-- Asking her “why, why, why”
+- Asking “why, why, why”

 - Promising change